John Keble

 John Keble (25 April 1792 – 29 March 1866) was an English Anglican priest and poet who was one of the leaders of the Oxford Movement.
-Keble College, Oxford, was named after him.
+Keble College, Oxford, is named after him.

 Early life

 Keble was born on 25 April 1792 in Fairford, Gloucestershire, where his father, also named John Keble, was vicar of Coln St. Aldwyns.
 He and his brother Thomas were educated at home by their father until each went to Oxford.
 In 1806, Keble won a scholarship to Corpus Christi College, Oxford.
 He excelled in his studies and in 1810 achieved double first-class honours in both Latin and mathematics.
 In 1811, he won the university prizes for both the English and Latin essays and became a fellow of Oriel College.
 He was for some years a tutor and examiner at the University of Oxford.

 While still at Oxford, he was ordained in 1816, becoming a curate to his father and then curate of St Michael and St Martin's Church, Eastleach Martin, in Gloucestershire while still residing at Oxford.
 On the death of his mother in 1823, he left Oxford and returned to live with his father and two surviving sisters at Fairford.

 Between 1824 and 1835, he was three times offered a position and each time declined on the grounds that he ought not separate himself from his father and only surviving sister.
 In 1828, he was nominated as provost of Oriel College but not elected.